garethjmsaunders/digital-code-style-guide/html.md

 # HTML style guide

-Version 0.4
+Version 0.5
-Last updated: Monday 25 April 2016
+Last updated: Wednesday 27 April 2016

 TODO: Avoid `<address>` element.
 TODO: Microformats?
 This should be in the CSS guide.
 TODO: Add more information about comments -- what and why to comment
-TODO: Remove IE compatibility as we now support only IE10+.
 TODO: 'Avoid JavaScript generated markup' clarify more.
 TODO: Merge in elements from https://github.com/joshbuchea/